Testosterone for Men

 You can also ask for a blood test from your doctor.
 In this case, it will be a full blood test, where a sample will be taken from a vein in your arm.

 If your test shows that you have low testosterone, you will be recommended to repeat the test to confirm it before taking any other decision.
-If it is confirmed, you will need to have a complete check-up to assess the cause.
+If it is confirmed, you will need to have a complete check up with your doctor to assess the cause and to discuss starting TRT.

 There are ways to boost your testosterone levels.